 Direct connection of beef to eaters, people to land is the heart of our work.

 As a buyer and stewardship supporter, you get an amazing deal.
-It works for us because we can keep things simple and keep our business local, and it works for you because it’s economical, healthy, clean, and delicious.
+It works for us because we can keep things simple and sell direct, and it works for you because you get better beef and profound care for the land at a better price than you’d pay at the market.
 Our herd is 100% grass fed and grass finished.
 Our only supplements are organic alfalfa, mineral salt licks, and kelp meal when they’re really lucky.
-No grain, no fillers, no confusion.
+No grain, no hormone boosters, no nonsense.

-A quarter, half or whole beef is the best way to stock up on our beef.
+A quarter, half or whole beef is the best way to stock up.

 - Make a deposit for your quarter, half or whole with us.